Virtual Session 2: July 29–30, 2020

 Initial strategies for science payload delivery include using the Artemis 2024 lander, as well as pre-deployment of tools and experiments through Commercial Lunar Payloads Services (CLPS) deliveries.
 Astronauts could then deploy/operate/utilize these tools and experiments once on the surface.
 It is expected that some science investigations may require the attention of a crew to deploy/conduct experiments, while other investigations may simply use the Artemis architecture as infrastructure to supply power, communications, etc. to otherwise autonomous systems.

-We are starting with two half-day virtual sessions on May 28–29.
-Attendance is open to all workshop registrants on both days, except for the May 29 breakout sessions which will be limited to people who submitted an abstract, or their delegates, and selected invitees.
+Attendance is open to all workshop registrants on both days, except for the breakout sessions at the end of each day which will be limited to people who submitted an abstract, or their delegates, and selected invitees.
 Pre-registration is required.

-The May 29 program will mostly include the content that was originally planned for the Tools and Instruments for Surface Science session.
-It will cover various aspects of the instruments and tools that will enable EVAs for conducting scientific exploration.
-This is meant to be a working meeting with a mixture of talks and discussion periods.
+The first virtual session held May 28-29 included an overview and content that was originally planned for the Tools and Instruments for Surface Science session.
+It covered various aspects of the instruments and tools that will enable EVAs for conducting scientific exploration.